About your referral

 All you need to know about your referral

 The court or your Family Court Adviser (FCA) believes it will help you and your co-parent work together better.
-It gives you tools to reduce conflict and help your children cope during separation.
+It gives you tools to reduce conflict and support your children cope during separation.
 Our aim is to support you and your children through this time and help you find ways to put your children's needs first.

 If the court has ordered you to do it, then yes, it is required.
-If your Family Court Adviser recommended it, it's not a direct order, but it's very strongly advised that you complete it.
-We're here to help you understand why it's beneficial for your family.
+If your Family Court Adviser recommended it, it's not a direct order, but it's strongly advised that you complete it.

 The course is for all parents involved.
 It will give you time to think about your own strategies and reflect upon what you are able to control whilst learning new ways to cope.
 You will also learn from other parents in our online workshop.
 Both parents will attend the online workshop separately so you can both reflect and improve your co-parenting skills.